hernangarcia/aws-serverless-workshops/WebApplication/1_StaticWebHosting/README.md

 You will need to add a bucket policy to your new Amazon S3 bucket to let anonymous users view your site.
 By default your bucket will only be accessible by authenticated users with access to your AWS account.

-See [this example](http://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html#example-bucket-policies-use-case-2) of a policy that will grant read only access to anonymous users.
-This example policy allows anyone on the Internet to view your content.
+This policy allows anyone on the Internet to view your content.
 The easiest way to update a bucket policy is to use the console.
 Select the bucket, choose the permission tab and then select Bucket Policy.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>